SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/02-Routing-Concepts.md

 [image assetsSrc="Angular-Modules-And-Routing-1.png" /]

-Once again, the browser detects a click event, but a client-side routing library handles it.
+Once again, the browser detects a click event, but a **client-side routing library** handles it.

-It detects that the URL is in the form of a path (e.g. `'/users/jane.michaels`) and does not perform a GET request.
+It detects that the URL is in the form of a **path** (e.g. `'/users/jane.michaels`) and does **not** perform a GET request.

-The library then modifies the URL using the History API, and changes the state of the given component.
+The library then modifies the current URL using the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API), and changes the **state** of the given component.

-A front-end framework (such as Angular) processes state changes and renders the required components.
+A front-end framework (such as Angular) **processes** state changes and **renders** the required **components**.

-If new information is reqquired, it fetches it in small chunks.
+If new information is required, it **fetches** it in small chunks.

-Instead of downloading a whole webpage, Angular will download only the new assets, and will generate the client-ready HTML locally.
+Instead of downloading a whole webpage, Angular will download **only** the new assets, and will **generate** the client-ready HTML **locally**.

 [/slide]

 [slide hideTitle]

-# Single Page Application
+# Single Page Applications

 Angular-Modules-and-routing-10-Single-page-applications

+Single page applications work by leveraging the power of JavaScript and frameworks, such as Angular.

+In SPAs, the browser sends an initial request and receives an almost empty HTML file.

+What it contains however, are references to JavaScript files - the main engine of a single page app.

+In traditional (single page) web applications, when the route is changed, the server responds with an entirely separate webpage.

-When the **location is changed**, the **router** will load the corresponding resource for that location.
+In an SPA, when the **location is changed**, the **router** will load the corresponding component, which is already stored on the client.

 Also, on the opposite side, a difference in the content will be represented in the URL.